StrongLoop-Evangelists/workshop-band-app/workshop/02-first-model.md

 (Move up and down to reveal more choices)
 ```

 The base class for a model is the object that this model will extend from.
 There are a number of base model classes and each has a specific purpose.
-We will choose the `Persisted Model` because we will eventually want the persistence functionality: we'll get that "for free" with this choice.
+We will choose the `PersistedModel` because we will eventually want the persistence functionality: we'll get that "for free" with this choice.

 ### Expose `<model>` via the REST API?